markmac99/rms_mqtt/README.md

 The function currently doesn't support Windows, because CPU temp is not easy to obtain on Windows without administrator permissions (why?
 Ask Microsoft....).
 Hence for Windows this function will publish a value of zero for CPU temp.
 If you have the CPU temp from some other source you can feed it into the function as shown below.

+Note that the data are published to a topic `meteorcams/{camid}/` where camid is the the first station listed in the config file.

 ``` bash
 # attempt to determine cpu temperature automatically - only works on Windows
 python -c "from sendToMQTT import sendOtherData;sendOtherData()"